-(10) If, during a scheduled vacation, an employee becomes ill to the extent that hospitalization is required, the employee's absence from date of hospitalization may be charged to sick leave rather than annual leave.
-An employee who during a vacation becomes ill and is confined to his or her home or temporary residence for three or more days pursuant to a doctor's order as evidenced by a doctor's certificate may be treated as if hospitalized under this section.

-(11) When an employee is awarded a weekly compensation under the provisions of Workers' Compensation Act, he or she may be granted sick leave, or annual leave when sick leave credits are exhausted, to the extent of the difference between such compensation and his or her weekly rate.
+- (7) An employee who misrepresents his or her claim for sick leave may be subject to disciplinary action up to and including dismissal. - (8) An employee shall not be charged sick leave for absence on a day observed as a legal holiday or an administrative holiday. - (9) If, during a scheduled vacation, an employee becomes ill to the extent that hospitalization is required, the employee's absence from date of hospitalization may be charged to sick leave rather than annual leave.
+An employee who during a vacation becomes ill and is confined to his or her home or temporary residence for three or more days pursuant to a health care provider's order as evidenced by a health care provider's certificate may be treated as if hospitalized under this section. - (10) When an employee is awarded a weekly compensation under the provisions of Workers' Compensation Act, he or she may be granted sick leave, or annual leave when sick leave credits are exhausted, to the extent of the difference between such compensation and his or her weekly rate.